Thomas-rnd/TSP-Dashboard/README.md

 cd dash_TSP
 ```

+If you need to install conda follow the link to [Miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links), a free minimal installer for conda.

-Then create a virtual environment with conda then activate it.
+Then create a virtual environment with conda then activate it

 ```
 conda create -n <env_name> python=3.9.13 --file requirements.txt
 conda activate <env_name>
 ```